 6. Position the cursor before the heading Hardware.
 Insert a Section Break (Continuous), and then apply Two Column formatting.

 7. Place the cursor at the end of the second bullet point paragraph in the Hardware section.
-Insert the image TIA_Ch7_Modem Router.
+Insert the image TIA_Ch7_Modem Router.jpg.
 Change the Layout Option of the image to Square.
 Resize the image so the height is .9” and the width is 1.2”, then move the image so that the two top lines of the Router paragraph display above the image, and the left side of the image is flush with the left margin.

 8. Place the cursor at the beginning of the Powerline Adapters paragraph.
-Insert the image TIA_Ch7_Powerline.
+Insert the image TIA_Ch7_Powerline.jpg.
 Change the Layout Option to Tight.
 Change the height of the image to 1”, and then move the image so the right side is flush with the right margin of the document and centered vertically in the Powerline Adapter paragraph.

 9. Place the cursor at the beginning of Current Wireless (Wi-Fi) Standards.
 Insert a Column Break.
-Format the with Bold and Italics.
+Format the heading with Bold and Italics.

 10. Save and submit for grading.